On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Proofs of the main theorems

-\item[ii)] Let us recall that $\ell_1$ acts on $\Theta$ by convolutions.
-Let $M$ be a matrix satisfying the previous condition.
-If $M$ commutes with the action of $\ell_1$ by convolutions, then using the formal Equation \eqref{eq.Poincare} we can show the instability of the corresponding rational map. \end{itemize}

-Let us note that the algebra of linear operators on $\Theta$ commuting with the action by convolutions of $\ell_1$ is non-separable.
-But, not every matrix given by Agnew Theorem commutes with convolution on $\ell_1.$ On the other hand, most of the summation methods discussed in the book of Boos \cite{Boos} satisfy both conditions.
-In this article we used only two of them, namely Abel and N\"orlund-Voronoi methods.
+\item[ii)] The matrix $M$ commutes with the action of $\ell_1$ by convolutions. \end{itemize} When this happens, using the formal Equation \eqref{eq.Poincare} we can show the instability of the corresponding rational map whenever $\alpha$ is an $M$-measure.
+Although the algebra of linear operators on $\Theta$ commuting with the action of $\ell_1$, by convolutions, is non-separable and the space of regular matrices mapping $x$ to $y$ is infinitely dimensional, the authors were not able to find a matrix satisfying the conditions (i) and (ii) above.
+On the other hand, most of the summation methods discussed, for instance, in the book by J. Boos \cite{Boos} satisfy both conditions.
+In this paper, we used one of the most general summation methods.

-\textbf{Acknowledgment.} The authors would like to thank M. Y. Lyubich for his useful comments and his encouragement.